The Wonder of Lavender in Provence

 Due to demand, in February we had added an additional Lavender art retreat to our calendar as there is simply nothing else like the color and beauty of lavender!.

-Then came the Covid 19 crisis.
+Then came the Covid 19 pandemic.

 We decided to consolidate 2 art retreats by pushing them into one 10-day retreat in mid-July.
 The logic behind this was that we wanted time to see how the pandemic played out and in the interests of safety for our guests we wanted to make it as late as possible, while still being able to experience the lavender.
 After all, nature has her own schedule.
+But so did the pandemic.
+So our next lavender art retreat is in June 2021.

 Because lavender must be replanted every few years, before each retreat we go scouting to see where it’s growing.
 Even that doesn’t guarantee that when we go to paint that gorgeous view a week later, the farmer hasn’t beaten us to it and harvested it, so we keep an eye on the fields to make sure we’re not disappointed.
 Since the lavender fields can be remote, we also take care to find painting spots with shade, nearby refreshments and restroom facilities where possible.